moverb/collectiveopensourcehardware.github.io/_education/3d_pcb_order.md

 ## PCB manufacturing

-There are two options to send the manufacturing data of a PCB designed in KiCAD.
+There are two options to send the manufacturing data of a PCB designed in KiCAD:

 ### Native KiCAD files

 More and more PCB manufacturers accept native KiCAD board files (extension .kicad_pcb).
 This is the easiest way to get your PCB produced.
-Just upload the .kicad_pcb file and you are done.
+So you just have to upload the .kicad_pcb file.

 ### KiCAD Gerber export

-The Gerber export is a little bit more complicated.
+If the manufacturer does not accept native files you can use the Gerber export which is a little bite more complicated.

-After opening your board in Pcbnew, make sure that your solder mask clearance and min width are set to zero.
+After opening your board in Pcbnew, make sure that your solder mask clearance and min width are set to zero at the dialogue window under *Dimensions > Pads to Mask Clearance*:

+![Pads and Mask Clearance dialog](/media_files/docs_kicad_pads_clearance.png)

 This is important because the manufacturers normally want to define the clearance themselves based on their process.
 Setting it to zero makes it easier for them to shrink/enlarge the pads for the solder mask.
-You find the dialogue under *Dimensions > Pads to Mask Clearance*:

-![Pads and Mask Clearance dialog](/media_files/docs_kicad_pads_clearance.png)

 After that, open the Gerber export dialog under *File > Plot* and select at least the following layers for export: